Oohalu Gusagusalade: Production

 After working in few Telugu films since 2008, actor Srinivas Avasarala who holds a diploma in writing at UCLA wanted to direct a film.
 In an interview he said that he wanted to start a "small budget venture that can be easily executed."
 To this end, he chose the main conflict point of the famous French play Cyrano de Bergerac and prepared a story.
 Srinivas made umpteen attempts to find a producer for this project.
 Finally, Sai Korrapati agreed to produce the film.
 The film was officially launched on 9 September 2013 at Hyderabad as Production No. 3 of Vaaraahi Chalana Chitram banner.
 While Srinivas Avasarala made his directorial debut with this film, Naga Shourya was selected to play the lead role.
 This film was supposed to be his debut too, though his succeeding film Chandamama Kathalu released first.
-He went to the audition when Vaaraahi Chalana Chitram issued a casting call to give his final try as an actor after trying for almost 4 and a half years.
+He went to the audition when Vaaraahi Chalana Chitram issued a casting call to give his final try as an actor after trying for almost 4 1/2 years.
 He was selected after portraying a comedy scene narrated by the director A Telugu NRI Venkat C. Dileep, an alumnus of Savannah College of Art and Design and a camera assistant in a few Hollywood projects, was selected as the cinematographer of the film by Srinivas Avasarala on the recommendation of a common friend Bala Rajasekhar.
 This project marked his debut in Telugu cinema.
 Kalyani Koduri was selected as the music director of the film and the recording of the songs started on 1 October 2013.
-After rejecting 40 - 50 titles, the title Oohalu Gusagusalade, the title of a song from the N. T. Rama Rao film Bandipotu, was selected.
+After rejecting 40–50 titles, the title Oohalu Gusagusalade, the title of a song from the N. T. Rama Rao film Bandipotu, was selected.